Catosine/ECSE222_Digital_Logics/Lab1/README.md

 > This is the CSV file that indicates the pin assignment.

 4) [__g89_lab1.sof__](https://github.com/Catosine/ECSE222---VHDL/blob/master/Lab1/g89_lab1.sof)
 > This is the result of compling all files above.
-It is used when uploading codes to the development board.
+It is used when uploading codes to the De1-SoC board.